nasa/HyperCP/README.md

  After creating a new configuration file, select it from the drop-down menu, and select 'Edit' to launch the **Configuration module** GUI.

+ Changes to Input/Output directories and ancillary file in the Main window should link to each configuration.

 #### 2. Input/Output Directories